SlynxCZ/AcceleratorCSS/README.md

 }
 ```

-This helps reduce log noise by skipping specific callbacks based on profile string matches.
+This helps reduce log noise by skipping specific callbacks based on profile string matches, defaultly "OnTick", "CheckTransmit", "Display" are blocked.

 ---